suabochica/scala-learning/notes/session-02.md

 | size          | Linear time   |

 To summarize, lists are linear immutable sequences.
 They can be constructed and decomposed with the `::` operator.
 They are not optimized for random access but support efficiend `head` and `tail` decomposition.

+## Introducing Collections

+We have already met the `List` collection.
+We will now learn about another collection types, In particular how to:

+- construct;
+- query; and
+- transform

+collections.

+We will learn about specific features of sequence and maps.

+We will also ecounter tuples and `Option`, wich are not part of the collection classes but are very usefull.

+// TODO:

+We started our introduction to collection by looking at three examples of collections types: `List`, `ArrayBuffer`, and `Map` and learned about the packages in which they are found.